Tega makes first appearance after deleting Instagram page over mental health

 In an Instagram live interview, Tega reacted to claims of having slept with Boma on the reality show.

-According to the mother of one, who seemed in disbelief that people still felt that way, noted that the show is rated 18.
+The mother of one, who seemed to be in disbelief that people still felt that way, noted that the show is rated 18.

 Source: Legit